DaDirtTheOfficial/FreeWinActivKey/README.md

-Free windows 10 and 111 open source activation key.
+Free windows 10 and 11 open source activation key.
 Please follow the setup in the batch file.
 It is easy and fast so enjoy !
-I might aswell make an office activation key cause why not...
-    So enjoy your freshly activated windows !!! :)